ben-mulhern/shithead-rules/README.md

 They may choose to pre-select and view this card prior to their next turn (once hand and up-cards are exhausted), at which point the card enters their hand.
 They may not change that decision once the card has been viewed.

-If the player chooses to pre-select and view a down card, and it has the same face value as the card they had just played, they may play the down card immediately, as it forms part of a playable set of cards.

 If a player has no hand-cards, no up-cards, and has not pre-selected a down-card into their hand, and is shown a 3 by another player, they may take a down-card into their hand at this point.
 If it turns out to be a 3, they may show it in response to the 3 they were shown.

 Since the down-card becomes a hand-card prior to being played, there is no need to reveal the card if it cannot be played on the player's next turn, it simply remains in the hand.

+### 11.3 Quickdraw

+If the player chose to pre-select and view a down card, and it has the same face value as the card they had just played, they may play the down card immediately, as it forms part of a playable set of cards.

+This opportunity is subject to the same quickdraw time constraints as described in section 6.3 - if the next player takes their turn before the player has had a chance to play the additional cards, then the opportunity has been lost.

 ## 12. Libraries